 Manitoba declares a state of emergency – COVID-19

 The Government of Manitoba announced on March 21, 2020 that it was declaring a state of emergency in response to COVID-19.
-This order was extended on April 20th and May 17th, 2020.
+The state of emergency has been continuously extended since that point, with the most recent extension coming into force on January 4, 2021.
 Under section 10 of The Emergency Measures Act, the government may declare a state of emergency in respect to all or any part of the province in the event of a major emergency or disaster.
 A declaration is valid for a period of 30 days beginning on the day the declaration is made.
 The duration can be extended for further periods of up to 30 days each.

 Current measures implemented by the Manitoba government